gitcordier/FunctionalAnalysis/HOWTO.md

 run

     hevea FA_DM
+    hevea FA_DM
+    # Second run is optional: We only need it to get/update cross-references

 You will to have to comment/uncomment in the FA_DM.tex before, see lines 22, …, 25 in FA_DM.tex.
 Hint: grep -r "HEVEA" . *.tex

+If it fails, then run

+    rm *.aux

+before you try again.